canonical/vanilla-framework/templates/docs/patterns/grid/index.md

 ### 50/50

+The default variant of 50/50 split sets the layout on large and medium screens, stacking both columns on top of each other on small screens.

 <div class="embedded-example"><a href="/docs/examples/patterns/grid/50-50/" class="js-example">
     View example of 50/50 grid layout
 </a></div>

 ### 25/75

-The default variant of 25/75 split sets the layout only on large screens, stacking both columns on top of each other on small and medium screens.
-This is usually useful when main large column splits further with nested grid that would require full width of the page on medium screens.
+The default variant of 25/75 split sets the layout on large and medium screens, stacking both columns on top of each other on small screens.

-See responsive variant below if you want to keep the split layout on medium screens.

 <div class="embedded-example"><a href="/docs/examples/patterns/grid/25-75/" class="js-example">
     View example of 25/75 grid layout